Kayaking the Clayoquot Sound is one of the Top 100 Travel Adventures in the world. View the list and follow our mission to complete them.

 When tourists do this, they do not understand the impact they have on the life of the animal.
 That animal then learns people equal easy food and that can end up badly for not a person but for the animal.

-In the case of the hand feeding feeding wolf, he had to be put down.
-This is something we, as ethical travelers, always try to educate to our fellow travelers.
-It is not cool to hand feed or hold wildlife while traveling for an Instagram photo, so don’t do it.
+In the case of the hand-feeding wolf, he had to be put down.
+This is something we, as ethical travelers, always try to educate our fellow travelers.
+It is not cool to hand-feed or touches wildlife while traveling for an Instagram photo, so don’t do it.

 Excited about our wolf sighting we took the next hour to again explore the shoreline in search of interesting critters.
 The tide pools on this side of Vargas Island were colorful, unlike the tide pools in the other areas and they housed different creatures.